Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Results

-We now look at the limiting behavior of the lower bound for large and small $f$.
-For $f \gg 1$, the right-handed neutrino masses are given by Eq.~\eqref{masslarge}.
-In this limit $M_1 \simeq M_3 \simeq M_4$. \blu{At resonance, the $CP$ asymmetry parameters are independent of the mass scale $b$ and mildly dependent on $f$ as shown in Fig. \ref{fig:CPasymmetry34}.
+We now look at the limiting behavior of the lower bound for large and small $f$. \reply{Though we use the density matrix equations where the $CP$ asymmetry parameter is implicit, as we will discuss below, the qualitative behavior of the results can be easily understood using the $CP$ asymmetry parameter defined in Eq. \eqref{epsires} (except the additional sign flip in baryon asymmetry around $f \simeq 0.74$).} For $f \gg 1$, the right-handed neutrino masses are given by Eq.~\eqref{masslarge}.
+In this limit $M_1 \simeq M_3 \simeq M_4$.
+At resonance, the $CP$ asymmetry parameters are independent of the mass scale $b$ and mildly dependent on $f$ as shown in Fig. \ref{fig:CPasymmetry34}.
 Hence the lower bound on $M_{3,4}$ is determined mainly from the amount of $B-L$ asymmetry that is generated above $T_{sph}$.
 As a result, the lower bound on $M_{3,4}$ will be approximately constant where the mild dependence on $f$ comes only from the mild dependence of $CP$ asymmetry parameters on $f$ for $f \gg 1$.
-On the other hand, $M_2$ being inversely proportional to $f$, continue to decrease for increasing $f$.}
+On the other hand, $M_2$ being inversely proportional to $f$, continue to decrease for increasing $f$.

 For $f \ll 1$, the right-handed neutrino masses are given by Eq.~\eqref{masssmall}.
 In this limit $M_2 \simeq M_3 \simeq M_4$. \blu{For the same reason as in the case of $f\gg 1$, the lower bound on $M_{3,4}$ which is fixed by $T_{sph}$ will be approximately constant and the mild dependence on $f$ comes only from the dependence of the $CP$ asymmetry parameters on $f$ for $f\ll 1$ as shown in Fig. \ref{fig:CPasymmetry34}.
 Now $M_1$ being proportional to $f$ will decrease with decreasing $f$.}